jronak/go-issue-repro/issue-http2-flow-control-perf/README.md

 </details>

 # What did you do?
-I'm using a Go HTTP2 (h2c) server as an Echo server, where handler writes response immediately for requests with priority header `request-type=priority` otherwise delays reponse by 5s.
-I use HTTP2 client to dispatch two requests with 2MB payload each, and one of them has priority header set.
+I'm using a Go HTTP2 (h2c) server as an Echo server, where handler writes response immediately for requests with priority header `request-type=priority` otherwise delays response by 5s.
+I use HTTP2 client to dispatch two concurrent requests with 2MB payload each, and one of them has priority header set.

 # What did you expect to see?
-Priority response must arrive immediately (since handler writes it read and writes immediately).
+Priority response must arrive immediately.
 Non-priority response must arrive after 5s delay.

 # What did you see instead?
-Non-priority and priority responses arrived after 5s.
+Both non-priority and priority responses arrived after 5s.
+This should not have happened as HTTP2 streams on same connections must not interfere with each other.

 # Logs
 ```